 - Advanced manufacturing

-The Welsh Government, in its apprenticeship plan, has set out its intentions to increase the number of higher level apprenticeships, including those at degree level to 2021).
+Degree apprenticeships are part of the Welsh Government’s aim to increase the number of higher level apprenticeships, including those at degree level, as set out in its apprenticeship plan.
 The Welsh Government: apprenticeships, skills and training webpage has additional information and useful links.

 How do they work?